mapbox/mapbox-gl-native/platform/ios/docs/guides/Migrating to Expressions.md

 ### Exponential

-If you previously used an interpolation base greater than `0` (other than `1`), you can use `MGLExpressionInterpolationMode.linear` as the curve type for `+[NSExpression(MGLAdditions) mgl_expressionForInterpolatingExpression:withCurveType:parameters:stops:]` or `'exponential'` as the curve type for [`mgl_interpolate:withCurveType:parameters:stops:`](predicates-and-expressions.html#code-mgl_interpolate-withcurvetype-parameters-stops-code).
+If you previously used an interpolation base greater than `0` (other than `1`), you can use `MGLExpressionInterpolationMode.exponential` as the curve type for `+[NSExpression(MGLAdditions) mgl_expressionForInterpolatingExpression:withCurveType:parameters:stops:]` or `'exponential'` as the curve type for [`mgl_interpolate:withCurveType:parameters:stops:`](predicates-and-expressions.html#code-mgl_interpolate-withcurvetype-parameters-stops-code).
 The `parameters` argument takes that interpolation base.
 This interpolates between values exponentially, creating an accelerated ramp effect.

 Here’s a visualization from Mapbox Studio (see [Working with Mapbox Studio](working-with-mapbox-studio.html)) comparing interpolation base values of `1.5` and `0.5` based on zoom.
 In order to convert camera style functions, use `$zoomLevel` or `MGL_FUNCTION('zoomLevel')` as the attribute key.